Castles in Germany originally date back to as early as the 10th or 11th centuries when the German region came under Frankish control.

-The modern-day Hohenzollern castle was then constructed at the site of this second fortress in the 19th century.
 The castle was commissioned by Crown Prince Frederick William IV of Prussia and its construction used many Gothic architectural elements.
-The castle is entirely preserved to this day and is privately owned.

 More notably, the castle was built in Romantic style in the 19th century at the orders of Count Otto.
 The structure of the castle remains well-preserved to this day and is open to tourists.